 Banana pastry cream

 The base of this homemade banana pudding is a banana flavored custard / pastry cream.
 The Magnolia Bakery recipe uses vanilla pudding as the base.
-However, I use a banana flavor infused banana custard.
+However, I use a banana flavor infused banana custard (just like I do for my banana cream pie recipe).
 This is essentially a thicker banana flavored pudding.
 This makes the pudding that much more banana flavored and creamier.

 To make this you will need,